AUSUFO1/AUSUFO1/README.md

 # Hey There 👋, I'm Yusuf

-## A Passionate Web Developer specialized in building Modern, Impactful, and User-Centric Solutions with a Focus on Excellence and Innovation.
+## A Front-End Engineer Building Modern, Performant, and User-Centric Web & Mobile Applications with a Focus on Excellence and Innovation.

 <div align="center">